mikkorepolainen/vagrant-github-pages/README.md

 ls
 ```

-Build the site
+To build the site:
 ```
 jekyll build [--watch] [--force_polling]
 ```
 You can browse the generated site on the host system in the _site directory.

-Run the jekyll server
+To run the jekyll server:
 ```
 jekyll serve [--watch] [--force_polling] -P 8124
 ```